opentensor/developer-docs/docs/glossary.md

 ### Immunity Period

-A grace period granted to a newly registered subnet miner or subnet validator, during which they cannot be deregistered regardless of their performance.
-During this immunity period a new subnet miner or subnet validator must improve their performance to avoid deregistration after the immunity period expires.
+A grace period granted to a newly registered subnet miner or subnet validator, during which they will not be deregistered due to performance.
+Allows a miner or validator new to the subnet to adapt and improve their performance, in order to avoid deregistration once the immunity period expires.

 ### Incentives